aseldawy/CS167/Labs/Lab7/CS167_Lab7.md

 ### V. Convert a CSV file to Parquet (20 minutes)
 To see the difference between processing the CSV file and processing Parquet, the first step is to convert the CSV file to Parquet.
 1. Implement the command `write-parquet` which writes the input as a Parquet file.
 The output filename is passed in `args(2)`.
-2. (Q) Compare the sizes of the CSV file and the resulting Parquet file?
+2. (Q2) Compare the sizes of the CSV file and the resulting Parquet file?
 What do you notice?
 Explain.

 Note: You will be able to see the inferred schema of the Parquet file at the output.
 It will look similar to the following snippet:
 ```text